mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 style.

-The dynamic nature of everything makes code evolve very, very quickly into some unmanageable mess where nobody quite knows any more what something does any more.
+The dynamic nature of everything makes code evolve very, very quickly into an unmanageable mess where nobody quite knows any more what something does any more.

 It's not just the lack of classes and types though.
 The whole environment